illudium/illudium.github.io/_posts/2023-01-25-macOS and the continuing-saga-of-softwareupdate.md

 ## macOS and the continuing saga of softwareupdate (software update) being "frozen" or not working, no updates listed

 There is a well-known issue with macOS in which a Mac does not show available software updates.
-This has been occurring since the time of macOS Big Sur - aka ["macOS '(this one) goes to' 11"](https://www.youtube.com/watch?v=KOO5S4vxi0o){:target="_blank" rel="noopener"}
+This has been occurring since the time of macOS Big Sur - aka ["macOS '(this one) goes to' 11"](https://www.youtube.com/watch?v=KOO5S4vxi0o)

 ---